hasnu0406/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required libraries.
+1. Load the employee dataset and display basic information, including null values and class distribution of the `left` column.
+2. Encode the categorical `salary` column using Label Encoding.
+3. Define the features (`X`) and target (`y`) by selecting relevant columns.
+4. Split the data into training and testing sets (80-20 split).
+5. Initialize a Decision Tree Classifier with the entropy criterion and train it on the training data.
+6. Predict the target values for the test set.
-2. Upload and read the dataset.
+7. Calculate and display the model's accuracy.
-3. Check for any null values using the isnull() function.
-4. From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
-5. Find the accuracy of the model and predict the required values by importing the required module from sklearn.
+8. Compute and display the confusion matrix for the predictions.
+9. Predict the `left` status for a new employee sample.
 ## Program:
 ```Python
 /*